mesosphere/dcos-docs-site/pages/ksphere/konvoy/partner-solutions/jenkins/index.md

 # Installing Jenkins&reg; on Konvoy

-Jenkins can be installed in several ways:
+Install Jenkins in one of the following ways:

 1. Using the Kommander catalog addon (Recommended)
-2. From an upstream helm repo
+2. From an upstream helm repository

 ## Install from Kommander Catalog Addons

 ### Prerequisites

 You must have a running Konvoy cluster attached to a Kommander instance.
-If this is not the case, follow these instructions to deploy one:
+If you do not, follow these instructions to deploy one:

 1. Go to the Kommander UI and attach the Konvoy clusters in which you desire to install Jenkins.
 1. Create a project with labels matching this cluster, if it doesn't already exist.